justinmayhew/greenstalk/docs/quickstart.rst

 Body Serialization
 ------------------

-It was mentioned earlier that a job body, from ``beanstalkd``'s point of view, is just an opaque sequences of bytes.
-That means it's up to the clients to agree on a serialization format to represent the data required to complete the job.
+From ``beanstalkd``'s point of view, the body of a job is just an opaque sequence of bytes.
+It's up to the clients to agree on a serialization format to represent the data required to complete the job.

 In the context of a web application where a user just signed up and we need to send an email with a registration code, the producer may look something like